alokkumar789456/Node.JS-Projects/README.md

 12. **imageGallery (Incomplete)**
     - Focused on cloud upload (multer) using Firebase and Google authentication (sign up with Google).

+13. **Online_BookStore Node.js Application (Complete and Neat Code)**
+     - focused on industry standards , project structure , validations
+     - use PostMan and any standard code editor to run this application

 ---

 Feel free to explore and use these projects for reference!